devrimdemiroz/devrimdemiroz.github.io/_posts/2020-03-29-Trace-Contact-With-Anonimity.md

 The need for a Global Identity coupled with COVID-19 credentials is crucial to return to our "new normal" lives.
 Just to state an example, after pandemic gets controlled, suppose I would like travel to a country.
 Now my medical COVID-19 history is a part of my VISA.
 May be not only for the country I am going, as well for the airlines I have choose.
 Moreover,  when I arrive there , foreign country authorities might want to keep track me as risk factor.
 And so on...
+You may find well defined use cases  in "<a href="https://github.com/disposableidentities/healthcrisis/blob/master/usecases.md" target="_blank">5 use-cases of Health Status Sharing for Social Recovery with HygienGap</a> ".

+Any case, in terms of global economic and social recovery , today we are desperately in need see some light from the end of the tunnel.

 **What do we have in hand?**